Hanyang Arsenal

-Hanyang Arsenal (漢陽兵工廠 (汉阳兵工厂, Hànyáng Bīnggōngchǎng)) was one of the largest and oldest modern arsenals in Chinese history.
+Hanyang Arsenal (漢陽兵工廠 (汉阳兵工厂, Hànyáng Bīnggōngchǎng)) was one of the largest and oldest modern arsenals in Chinese history, located in its namesake Hanyang County.

 History

 Originally known as the Hubei Arsenal, it was founded in 1891 by Qing official Zhang Zhidong, who diverted funds from the Nanyang Fleet in Guangdong to build the arsenal.
 It cost about 250,000 pounds sterling and was built in 4 years.
 On 23 April 1894, construction was completed and the arsenal, occupying some 40 acre, could start production of small-caliber cannons.
 It built magazine-fed rifles, Gruson quick fire guns, and cartridges.

-On 14 June 1894, an industrial accident started a fire in the arsenal that destroyed all the equipment and most of the structures in the arsenal, $1,000,000 in damages were reported.
-In July of the same year rebuilding began, and in August 1895, all was back to normal and the arsenal started production of German M1888 Commission rifles, locally called 7.92 cm Type 88 Mauser rifle (even though the Commission rifle was unrelated to the Mauser), today these rifles are known as the Hanyang 88 or Type 88 rifle.
-At the same time, ammunition for the rifle were being produced at a rate of 13,000 rounds per month.
+On 14 June 1894, only months after the arsenal was constructed, an industrial accident started a fire in the arsenal that destroyed all the equipment and most of the structures in the arsenal, $1,000,000 in damages were reported.
+In July of the same year rebuilding began, and in August 1895, all was back to normal, and the arsenal started production of German M1888 Commission rifles, locally called 7.92cm Type 88 Mauser rifle (even though the Commission rifle was unrelated to the Mauser).
+Today, these rifles are known as the Hanyang 88 or Type 88 rifle (which was patterned from the Gewehr 88 design) At the same time, ammunition for the rifle were being produced at a rate of 13,000 rounds per month.

 500,000 taels were spent annually in the arsenal, which constructed Mauser rifles and used steel from the works around Hanyang.
 Iron and coal mines surrounded the area.
 160,000 Mausers were purchased by the Chinese military, along with mountain guns and small caliber versions.
 Smokeless powder was produced for guns at a factory next to the arsenal.
 The arsenal itself built 40 Mausers a day, 6 field guns a month.
 Every day the following was manufactured: 300 shells, 35,000 rifle cartridges, 1,000 pounds smokeless powder.
 They were moved via the Yangtze river until reaching Wuchang.
 Fortifications across China in the interior and on the coast received these weapons.